python-students-summer2024/functions-exercise-yr2313/README.md

 ### Run the program

 To run the program, run the file named `main.py`.
-The code in this file makes use those functions you have modified in `solutions.py` to produce the intended behavior and output of the program.

-### Verify the output is correct

-Running the `main.py` program makes use of the functions defined in `solutions.py`.
-Each function asks the user to enter certain input, and the `main` function prints out some meaningful message in response to the user's input.
+Running the `main.py` program makes use of the functions defined in `app_functions.py` file.
+Review the output in a variety of different contexts to make sure it is always correct, according to the instructions and documentation.

 ### Verify that the tests pass